delphidabbler/vilib/Docs/UserGuide.md

 end;
 ~~~

-### _IVerInfoBinaryReader_ Methods
+### _IVerInfoBinaryReader_ / _IVerInfoBinaryReader2_ Methods

-Being read-only, _IVerInfoBinaryReader_ is used when you just want to explore some existing version information without modifying it.
+Being read-only, _IVerInfoBinaryReader_ & _IVerInfoBinaryReader2_ are used when you just want to explore some existing version information without modifying it.

 In this section the available methods are reviewed and a brief explanation of their purpose is is provided.
+Except where explicitly stated all methods are supported by both interfaces.

 > Details of parameters and exactly how to call each method are not provided here because the methods are individually documented in the `IntfBinaryVerInfo.pas` unit.
 Please read that unit to learn how to call each method.